-The absolute easiest way to make Instant Pot chicken parmesan pasta.
-Just dump the ingredients, no prep work!
-Simple ingredients like chicken tenders, penne pasta and jarred marinara make this an easy one-pot dinner.
-Plus, lots of irresistible melted cheese and a crunchy breadcrumb topping.
+Simple ingredients like chicken tenders, penne pasta and jarred marinara make this an easy one-pot chicken pasta dinner for the whole family.
+Plus, there's lots of irresistible melted cheese and a crunchy breadcrumb topping.

 Honestly, I wish I didn't love the combination of pasta and melted cheese as much as I do.
 But why fight it, right?

 Hungry for more Instant Pot pasta?
 Try my Instant Pot Spaghetti and Meatballs or Instant Pot bowtie pasta.
-You might also like Instant pot hamburger helper.
+You might also like Instant Pot hamburger helper.
 Or, for something new, try oven-baked spaghetti squash chicken parm.

 Why This Chicken Parm Pasta is the Best